GambitGamesLLC/unity-neuroguide-flow/README.md

 ## NEUROGUIDE SCORE, PROGRESS & LENGTH IN MORE DETAIL

-This NeuroGuide `Energy` app listens for updates from the `NeuroGuideAnimationExperience` script within the `NeuroGuideManager` package and changes the visuals accordingly.
+This NeuroGuide `Flow` app listens for updates from the `NeuroGuideAnimationExperience` script within the `NeuroGuideManager` package and changes the visuals accordingly.

 - When the user is focused in the NeuroGuide, this increases the score value
 - When the user loses focus, this decreases the score value